Lech Wałęsa: 2000 Lustration Court ruling

 On 12 August 2000, Wałęsa, who was running a presidential campaign at the time, was cleared by the special Lustration Court of charges that he collaborated with the Communist-era secret services and reported on the activities of his fellow shipyard workers, due to the lack of evidence.
-Anti-Communists Piotr Naimski, one of the first members of the Workers' Defense Committee that led to the Solidarity trade union, and Antoni Macierewicz, Wałęsa's former Interior Minister, testified against him in the closed vetting trial.
+Anti-Communists Piotr Naimski, one of the first members of the Workers' Defence Committee that led to the Solidarity trade union, and Antoni Macierewicz, Wałęsa's former Interior Minister, testified against him in the closed vetting trial.
 Naimski, who said he testified with a "heavy heart", expressed his disappointment that Wałęsa "made a mistake by not going openly to the public, and he has missed an important chance".
-According to Naimski, the court cleared Wałęsa on "technical grounds" because it did not find certain original documents—many of which had been destroyed since 1989—that offered sufficient proof that Wałęsa was lying.
+According to Naimski, the court cleared Wałęsa on "technical grounds" because it did not find certain original documents – many of which had been destroyed since 1989 – that offered sufficient proof that Wałęsa was lying.

-In 1992, Naimski, as a head of the State Protection Office, started the process of screening people suspected of being Communist collaborators in Poland.
+In 1992, Naimski, as the head of the State Protection Office, started the process of screening people suspected of being Communist collaborators in Poland.
 In June that year, he helped Antoni Macierewicz prepare a list of 64 members of the government and parliament who were named as spies in the police records; these included Wałęsa, then the Polish president.
 Wałęsa's name was included on the list after a wrenching internal debate about the virtues of honesty versus political discretion.
 In response to the publication of this list, President Wałęsa immediately engineered the fall of prime minister Jan Olszewski and the dismissal of Interior Minister Macierewicz.
 A parliamentary committee later concluded Wałęsa had not signed an agreement with the secret police.

 A 1997 Polish law made vetting a requirement for those seeking high public office.
 According to the law, it is not a crime to have collaborated, but those who deny it and are found to have lied are banned from political life for ten years.
 The 2000 presidential election was the first use of this law.
 Despite helping Wałęsa in 2005 to receive the official status of a "victim of communist regime" from the Institute of National Remembrance (IPN), this court ruling did not convince many Poles.
 In November 2009, Wałęsa sued the president of Poland, Lech Kaczyński, over his repeated collaboration allegations.
 Five months later, Kaczyński failed to invite Wałęsa to the commemoration service at Katyn, which almost certainly saved Wałęsa's life because the presidential plane crashed, killing all on board.
-In August 2010, Wałęsa lost a libel case against Krzysztof Wyszkowski, his former fellow activist, who also publicly accused Wałęsa of being a Communist agent in 1970s.
+In August 2010, Wałęsa lost a libel case against Krzysztof Wyszkowski, his former fellow activist, who also publicly accused Wałęsa of being a communist agent in 1970s.